CityPay Elements

 Initialises the form, event channels, and hosted fields.

-Throws if the domain key or mount target is invalid.
+Throws if the mount target or configuration is invalid.

 Emits: